chaoge525/soafee_demo/documentation/introduction.rst

 Repository License
 ******************

-The repository's standard licence is the MIT license (more details in :ref:`license_link:License`), under which most of the repository's content is provided.
+The repository's standard license is the MIT license (more details in :ref:`license_link:License`), under which most of the repository's content is provided.
 Exceptions to this standard license relate to files that represent modifications to externally licensed works (for example, patch files).
 These